GovGuam employee tased, arrested at Adelup

-According to a magistrate’s complaint, police officers arrived at Adelup late Friday afternoon, responding to a terrorizing complaint.
+According to a magistrate’s complaint, police officers arrived at the governor's complex at Adelup late Friday afternoon, responding to a terrorizing complaint.
 Law enforcement located Emmanuel Cruz Aguon, who was arguing with other “Adelup staff” at the BSP office in the complex.
 Krystal Paco-San Agustin, director of communications for the governor, confirmed that Aguon is a BSP employee.

 Officers informed Aguon he was being placed under arrest, and allege he resisted by placing his hand on a wall, tensing up, and refusing to comply.
 In response, “officers announced and deployed a Taser twice,” court documents state, “while the defendant refused to comply and clenched his fists to his chest.”